relaycorp/ddos-report/src/content/docs/mitigations/reverse-proxies.md

 - L3/L4 at least.
 Preferably a Layer 7 proxy if the protocol (e.g., HTTP) is supported.
 - AKA: Load balancers, CDNs.
+- Self-hosted proxies like Nginx can help deter transport and application layer attacks, but not internet layer attacks.

 ## Features